ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 <h2><a name='train_model'>Training the Model</a></h2>

 With our data read in and our model architecture defined, we are now ready to run our baseline convolutional neural network.
-In Keras this amounts to giving our compiled model the training data set and its associated labels, the number of epochs and batch size we want, and the validation set as shown below:
+With Keras, this amounts to giving our compiled model the training data set and its associated labels, the number of epochs and batch size we want, and the validation (see below).
+To train our CNN we use the model's .fit() method:

 ```python